Deployment (container)

 Securing elDoc system

 For security purposes, we recommend using valid signed SSL certificates.
-To replace initial self-signed certificates with new ones, please place new certificates in mounted conf directory under nginx/cert/eldoc.key and nginx/cert/eldoc.crt.
+To replace initial self-signed certificates with new ones, replace existing certificate (nginx/cert/eldoc.crt) and key (nginx/cert/eldoc.key) files with new ones in the mounted conf directory.

 Troubleshooting elDoc system

 IMPORTANT!
-For troubleshooting running elDoc system it is recommended to have /local/logs directory mounted to host system to have access to elDoc logs
+For troubleshooting elDoc system it is recommended to have /local/logs directory mounted to host system to have access to the elDoc logs.

-Please, refer to Container status check and elDoc logs to ensure container is up and running.
+Refer to the Container status check and elDoc logs to ensure container is up and running.
 This will provide generic overview of the system and give details about whether it is running or some of the services are failing.

 Using elDoc system